afterlogic/aurora-module-mobile-webclient-mail/README.md

 Mobile webclient for mail

 # License
-This project is licensed under AfterLogic Software License.
+This project is licensed under Afterlogic Software License.
 For full statements of the license see LICENSE files.